AlexALawson/VanillaJSDrumKit/README.md

 Drum Kit with Vanilla JS

 Drum Kit using vanilla JS.
-CSS/HTML cloned from Wes Bos, vanilla JS code written by me.
+CSS/HTML cloned from Wes Bos, vanilla JS code written by me using ES6 standards